SylvainGa/Calculator/README.md

 You scroll through the history by a swipe down/up gesture.
 A swipe down moves forward in the history while an up gesture moves backward.
 The latest result is in Position 0 (H=0) as well as viewable from the Glance view.

 You change panel by left and right swipes.
 Right swipes move forward in the panel order while left swipes move backward.
+The operators +, -, x, ÷ and CA will autoreturn to the number panel.

 The calculator follows order of operations, so multiplications, divisions and "x power of y" are performed before additions and subtractions.
 These can be overridden by usage of parenthesis.
 You can nest parenthesis to perform complex operations.